Assignment 2: Boa: Adding new operators

 tag is the annotation on the expression.
 So if you need to generate a

-variable and your input expression is Exp::Prim1(op, e, 7)
+variable and your input expression is Exp::Prim1(op, e, 7), you

 use whatever strategy you like in your compiler.